ldcouto/cgexp/README.md

 mvn test
 ~~~

-To clean all projects issue the following command:
+To clean all projects and delete generated code issue the following command:

 ~~~
 mvn clean